Becoming homeless is a very difficult and stressful time.

 Telephone: 0141 276 8201.

-Glasgow City Council also provides a homelessness out-of-hours service at:
+Glasgow City Council also provides a homelessness out-of-hours service.

-On a Tuesday and Wednesday, the service is available at Glasgow City Mission, 20 Crimea Street, Glasgow, G2 8PW.
+The out-of-hours homelessness service is delivered from Glasgow City Mission, 20 Crimea Street, Glasgow, G2 8PW.

 West Dunbartonshire Council